 He died prematurely at the age of six, not only because of his age but also from respiratory problems and severe arthritis.

-A detailed study published in 2016 and less detailed studies by others suggest that once cloned animals are past the first month or two of life, they are generally healthy.
+A detailed study published in 2016 and less clear studies by others suggests that once cloned animals are past the first month or two of life, they are generally healthy.

-However, early pregnancy loss and neonatal losses are even greater with cloning than natural conception or assisted reproduction (in vitro fertilization).
+However, early pregnancy and neonatal losses are more fabulous with cloning than natural conception or assisted reproduction (in vitro fertilization).
 Current research is trying to overcome these problems.

 In popular culture